 - To demonstrate knowledge, students must do their own work.

-Langara investigates suspected incidences of academic misconduct, and applies penalties when reasonably justified.
-Penalties for academic misconduct range from a grade of zero on an assignment or exam, up to and including suspension from the College.
+Langara investigates suspected academic integrity violations, and applies sanctions when reasonably justified.
+Sanctions for academic integrioty violations range from a reduced mark on an assignment or exam, up to and including suspension from the College.
 Ignorance of expectations and policies around acceptable academic conduct does not constitute a defense against charges of academic misconduct.

 What to avoid